aungpkhant/WatchWhat/README.md

 # WatchWhat

-WatchWhat is a [React](http://facebook.github.io/react/index.html) app for exploring movies that utilises The Movie Database [(TMDb) API](https://www.themoviedb.org/documentation/api) to fetch data on movies and [Youtube API](https://developers.google.com/youtube/v3) to load their respective trailers
+WatchWhat is a React web application for exploring movies that utilises The Movie Database [(TMDb) API](https://www.themoviedb.org/documentation/api) to fetch data on movies and a Node + Express backend serving a REST API for user authentication and voting system system with cron jobs to automate poll resets every week.

 ## Demo
 [WatchWhat - Live DEMO](https://watchwhat.derrick-aung.xyz/)